Bind a script to servo position movements.

 Specify what servos to monitor for the position (i.e., v1, v2, v3, v4, etc.)

-Edit the script that will run for every servo position that matches the selected ports you have bound to.
-The example code contains fake data of Position, Port & speed.
+Edit the script for every servo position that matches the selected ports you have bound to.
+The example code contains fake data on Position, Port & speed.
 You will want to use that simulated data for testing within the editor.
 However, you will want to comment on the "test" variables before using your scripts with accurate data.

-The test data merely simulates what would be expected when the program runs on each servo movement.
-For example, the test data includes...
+The example script contains test data that merely simulates what would be expected when the program runs on each servo movement.
+For example, the test data includes.

 var positions = [90, 90, 90];